cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 - For testing or development purposes

+## Benefits

+The **Inline Component Configuration** pattern provides the following benefits:

+- Very simple stack and component configurations

+- Define all components in just one place (in one stack manifest) so it's easier to see what and where everything is provisioned

 ## Example

 Suppose you need a simple setup with only `dev`, `staging` and `prod` stages (accounts).
 Here's how you might organize the stacks and